zreyn/nfl/readme.md

 * Including vs excluding offense team, defense team, season
 * Including vs excluding score, weather, formation
-* Stacking a "general wisdom" (not year or offense specific) model, which provided log-odds of RUSH, PASS, KICK as features to the final model
+* Stacking a "general wisdom" (using only clock, down, yards to go, and yardline) neural network, which provided probability of RUSH, PASS, KICK as features to the final gradient boosting model.

 However, each of the variations produced results within about 1% accuracy of the basic GradientBoostingClassifier.
 To create the final model, I performed a grid search